TransRad/USArt/README.md

 This paper was accepted to the **27th MICCAI Workshop on Deep Generative Models** .
 You can find the poster presented to the [MICCAI Workshop](https://conferences.miccai.org/2024/en/workshops.asp) conference under [*Poster_MLMI24_60.pdf*](https://github.com/TransRad/USArt/blob/main/Poster_MLMI24_60.pdf).

 ## Description
 The preprocessing pipeline and USArt.
-A) Artifacts and noise are added to full k-space, before under-sampling is performed using specific masks and acceleration factors.
+A) Artifacts and noise are added to full k-space using our [**MRArt** library](https://github.com/TransRad/MRArt), before under-sampling is performed using specific masks and acceleration factors.
 This degraded k-space dataset is used as input for the USArt model.
 B) USArt utilizes two U-Net based components: K-net and I-net.
 K-net operates in the k-space domain to fill missing lines, and its output is transformed to the image domain via an inverse Fourier Transform.
 I-net then refines this output, focusing on artifacts correc- tion and image consistency.